boris-behav-obs/boris-behav-obs.github.io/src/revision_history.md

-See the [change log](https://github.com/olivierfriard/BORIS/wiki/BORIS-change-log-v.8) for details of changes.
+Refer to the [change log](https://github.com/olivierfriard/BORIS/wiki/BORIS-change-log-v.8) for a detailed summary of version updates.